wrdwllm/df_lab/content/index.md

 [[Outcomes]] showcases the work of DF_Lab and SI_Lab students, which used this website as a resource.
 The [[Outcomes/Overview|Overview]] page describes the collaboration between the subjects.

-[[Fishermans Bend]] provides an overview of the site's Indigenous and colonial history, its current status as a site for urban renewal, and its future as a biodiverse urban ecology.
+[[Sites/Fishermans Bend]] provides an overview of the site's Indigenous and colonial history, its current status as a site for urban renewal, and its future as a biodiverse urban ecology.

 [[Stakeholders]] contains profiles for the seven target species identified in the [[Resources/Fishermans Bend#Fishermans Bend Urban Ecology Strategy Biodiversity Report (2019)|Fishermans Bend]].